Saving recovered VMDK or guest OS files

 Foreword

-• Save feature available in registered versions only
+- Save feature available in registered versions only

 Optimizing recovery time

 Save speed: mostly depends on read speed of your media or FTP\SSH throughput.
 Normally SSH throughput is at least 5 times slower than a local hard drive.
-Consider moving VMFS disk to Windows PC, boot Windows instead of ESX, or use FibreChannel\iSCSI interfaces.
-Additional time spent on re-configuration could be insignificant compared to gain in save speed, especially for a large amount of data.
+Consider moving the VMFS disk to a Windows PC, boot Windows instead of ESX, or use FibreChannel\iSCSI interfaces.
+Additional time spent on re-configuration could be insignificant compared to the gain in save speed, especially for a large amount of data.

 Plan save process: as you'll probably need to save VMDK files to NTFS and then upload them back to the ESX server.
-It is possible to optimize download from ESX, but vSphere is the only way to upload data back to the production server. vSphere also use SSH to upload files to the ESX server.
+It is possible to optimize download from ESX, but vSphere is the only way to upload data back to the production server. vSphere also uses SSH to upload files to the ESX server.

 Export Wizard